Written by Celestte Dills, M.A.Ed.

 Biting is typical developmental behavior in young children.
 Infants and toddlers will gnaw on hard or squishy objects as a way to ease teething woes or to learn more about the object (taste, feel).

 But, what happens when a child bites another person, small or tall?
 What about an older child who continues to chew on objects?
+These challenging behaviors can be overcome!

 It is recommended to complete two weeks of daily observations.
 We use this data to look for patterns (e.g., time of day, temperament, emotions, place in the environment).
 We begin to use tools and strategies (response to a behavior, practice strategies, and replacement tools that may help) during the documentation process.
 We also record and determine the efficacy of specific tools or strategies over time.